MarlBurroW/google-home-notification-gateway/README.md

 ideally, you should create an API key for each source of notification.
 Let's create one for IFTTT first.

-Go to the **API Key** section and click on the plus button on the top right of the screen.
+Go to the **API Key** section and click on the plus button in the top right of the screen.
 Type the name of your API Key (E.g. IFTTT Applets), and click on **Create**

 Now, GHNG is ready to receive notification from IFTTT.